 In 1913 the British Army approved a specification for "KNIFE, Clasp, with Marline Spike and Tin Opener" which was known as pattern No: 6353/1905.
 This pattern was made by various British manufacturers.
 Examples are known that were made in the US by EC Simmons Hardware and are marked with the Keen Kutter brand.
 There may have been other US makers.

 The pattern 6353/1905 knife was one of the patterns issued to members of the Australian Imperial Force during WW1.
 The knives issued to members of the AIF were described as "Knife, clasp, with marline spike, tin opener" (see The Recruits Companion).
-As the description is effectively the same as the specification for the British 6353/1905 knife, there can be little doubt that it was this pattern knife.
+The description is effectively the same as the specification for the British 6353/1905 knife.

-So far I have been unable to locate any 6353/1905 knife with provenance that proves that it was used by members of the Australian Imperial Force.
-The knives featured here are displayed as examples of this pattern.
-This is to simply help a collector with knife identification.
+Most of the pattern 6353/1905 knives shown below have no provenance that connects them to a member of the Australian Imperial Force.
+The knives featured here are displayed as examples of this pattern to help collectors with knife identification.

 We have here an example that is in the Museums Victoria Collection.

 Clasp Knife - E. C. Simmons Keen Kutter, Corporal Cousland, Shrapnel Damaged, World War I, 1915-1919